bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 	end;
 ```

-With this function we can change the line in the object definition to
+With this function we can change the line in the dictionary definition to

 ```jq
 	arch: (.arch_kind | archType),